Los Angeles Defective Playground Sports Equipment Injuries

 Can I Sue the School If My Child Was Injured On Defective Playground Equipment?

 Playground equipment continues to become safer as the years progress, however, the failure to adequately inspect and supervise children who are on the playground equipment could result in dangerous conditions.
-The Los Angeles attorneys at Panish Shea & Boyle have years of experience in handling defective playground equipment cases and will work closely with you to pinpoint the responsible party.
-Contact our Los Angeles or Irvine offices today for your initial free consultation.
+The attorneys at Panish Shea & Boyle have years of experience in handling defective playground equipment cases and will work closely with you to pinpoint the responsible party.
+Contact our Los Angeles or Newport offices today for your initial free consultation.